catalingavan/logbee.Documentation/source/integrations/KissLog-net/index.rst

 KissLog (.NET)
 ============================

-`KissLog <https://github.com/KissLog-net/KissLog.Sdk>`_ is the built-in .NET integration for saving logs to logBee.
+`KissLog <https://github.com/KissLog-net/KissLog.Sdk>`_ NuGet is the built-in .NET integration for saving the logs to logBee.

 Table of Contents
 ------------------